 - Practice guided meditation or mindfulness techniques.
 Taking time to re-center myself was key, especially since my work can get pretty intense.
-I’d often spend the first five minutes of my lunch break listening to a guided meditation (I love the smartphone app Stop, Breathe & Think) or – if a separate lunch break just wasn’t happening that day, making sure I was fully present for the first bite I took of my food (savoring the smell, flavor, and texture of the food and immersing myself fully in that moment).
+I’d often spend the first five minutes of my lunch break listening to a guided meditation (I love the smartphone app Stop, Breathe & Think).
+Or I’d make sure I was fully present for the first bite I took of my food.
+Savoring the smell, flavor, and texture of the food and immersing myself fully in that moment.

 - Limit distractions.
-It’s good professional practice, in general, to stay away from multi-tasking, not scroll endlessly through social media feeds, and not spend all day chatting at the water cooler.
-However, when you’re already having trouble focusing, it’s absolutely vital to control barriers to staying in the groove of your workday.
-I’ve helped my coaching clients to set firm boundaries in the workplace, and one woman in particular found success having at least one hour of my door is closed and I am hard at work time that her coworkers are happy to respect.
+It’s good professional practice, in general, to stay away from multi-tasking.
+Like not scroll endlessly through social media feeds, and not spend all day chatting at the water cooler.
+However, when you’re already having trouble focusing, it’s vital to control barriers to staying in the groove of your workday.
+I’ve helped my clients to set firm boundaries in the workplace.
+One of my clients found success in having at least one hour of my door is closed and I am hard at work time.
+And her coworkers are happy to respect that.

 - Prioritize what’s most important.
 If you’re not firing on all cylinders, you might not be able to go above and beyond what your bosses normally expect from you.
 It’s key to not let the must-do’s fall behind during these times.
-On the days when I’m not sure where to start, I make a 3-item to do list to help me stay on top of my most significant tasks.
+On the days when I’m not sure where to start, I make a 3-item to do list.
+This helps me stay on top of my most significant tasks.

 Leave Work at Work